PhoeniXkrypT/SHE/README.md

 SHE
 ==

-Python code for a Somewhat Homomorphic encryption (SHE) scheme.
+Python code for a Somewhat Homomorphic Encryption (SHE) scheme.